-Clearing and construction of the Project is expected to take approximately 2 3⁄4 years to complete with activities starting in the Q3 of 2017 and ending in Q1 2020.
+Clearing and construction of the Project is expected to take approximately 1 year to complete with activities starting in the Q2 of 2019 and ending in Q2 2020.
 Subject to regulatory approvals, the in-service date of the project is 2020.

-1.1.1 Regulatory Requirement
+1.1.1 Regulatory requirement

-The Project is subject to environmental regulatory review and approval.
 The project is defined as a Class 3 Development (under the Classes of Development Regulation) that will be reviewed by Manitoba Sustainable Development (SD) and require an Environment Act License under The Environment Act (Manitoba).